awesome-inc/WpfMultiKeyBindings/README.md

 ## Usage

 It's simple.
 Replace your existing `KeyBinding` with `MultiKeyBinding`.
 Then, have fun coming up with funny key combinations.

-Just have a look at the [sample application](Hello.MultiKeyBindings/MainWindow.xaml).
+Just have a look at the [sample application](WpfSample/MainWindow.xaml).
 The maximum delay between consecutive keys defaults to one second.
 Feel free to adjust.

+## Testing

+To support automated testing there is the `MockKeyboardDevice` which you can use to mock keyboard states and to generate `KeyEventArgs`.